nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 ) {}
 ```

-> info **Hint** Note that we can pass a second argument which is the options object.
+> info **Hint** Note that we can pass a second argument to the `@Args()` decorator, which is an options object.
 The options object allows us to specify a default value, description, deprecation reason, or if a field is nullable.

 With inline `@Args()` calls, the code becomes bloated.
 Instead, you can create a dedicated `GetAuthorArgs` class: